 A South Carolina sublease agreement is a rental contract between a current tenant (“sublessor”) and a new tenant (“sublessee” or “subtenant”).
 The sublessor is the tenant already on the existing lease or rental agreement, who pays rent to the landlord.

 In a sublease, the sublessee pays rent to the sublessor for the leased or rented space.
 However, the sublessor is still responsible for paying rent to the landlord.

 A sublease must be approved by the original landlord and comply with the initial lease’s terms.
 The sublessor is ultimately responsible for the premises if the subtenant does not abide by the original lease and causes the landlord damages.

 To save time and ensure everything is filled out correctly, we recommend using our free South Carolina sublease agreement builder or reading our steps on how to write a South Carolina sublease agreement below.

 How to Write a South Carolina Sublease Agreement

 - Parties to the original lease — Identify the full name of the tenant and landlord to the original lease.

 - Mailing address — If the mailing address is different from the property’s physical location, enter the complete mailing address.

 - Parties to the sublease — List the full name of the subtenant.
 Identify the subtenant as “sublessee” and the existing tenant as “sublessor”.

 - Original lease terms and copy — Specify the terms of the sublease and attach a copy of the original lease to the sublease for all parties to understand their obligations under the original lease and the sublease.

 - Monthly rent and utilities — Enter the monthly rent amount, the due date, name of the party to be paid, and the address where the payment is to be sent.
-Also state how the utilities are paid, and proportional amount owed by each party.
+Also state how the utilities are paid, and the proportional amount owed by each party.

 - Additional terms and conditions — List any additional terms and conditions, such as pet or smoking rules or other activities that are allowed on the premises.

 - Termination date — Enter the end date of the sublease.